maddsua/lambda-lite/README.md

 A deno based API server framework

 You can threat it like it's Netlify functions but it runs everywhere.
-A proper readme comes soon.
+I was working with Functions a lot and I really like it but they can't be run separately in docker containers and with other services.

+Yeah, other platforms have their own implementations of that concept too, but Cloduflare Pages Functions / Workers are still undercooked, things are not better with smaller platforms and Vercel's stuff just sucks.

 ## Usage